armory/docs/content/en/plugins/terraform/install/armory-cd.md

 Terraform Integration uses Redis to store Terraform logs and plans.

->The Terraform Integration feature can only be configured to use a password with the default Redis user.
+>You can only configure the Terraform Integration feature to use a password with the default Redis user.

-Configure Redis settings in your configuration and then apply.
+Configure Redis settings in your Armory CD configuration and then apply your changes.

 {{< tabpane text=true right=true  >}}
 {{% tab header="spinnaker-kustomize-patches"  %}}